-PPLT5: The Green of the child channel will be included in the red fail test for that channel.
-If Co-Channel Includes Yellow is also enabled then the Green and Yellow of the child channel will be included in the red fail test for the channel with the Green ball (Parent).
+Co-Channels: When Co-Channel / Per Channel Red Enables are enabled and Flashing Yellow Arrow (FYA) Left Turns are not enabled and a Channel has a setting of "Y" for one of its child channels, then the Green of the child channel will be included in the red fail test for that channel.
+If Co-Channel Includes Yellow is also enabled then the Green and the Yellow of the child channel will be included in the red fail test for that channel.